HISTORY OF THE APPLESEED FUND

 HISTORY OF PEKIN SINGER STRAUSS ASSET MANAGEMENT (advisor to the Appleseed Fund)

 Formed in 1990 and based in Chicago, Pekin Singer Strauss Asset Management has managed capital during several challenging investing environments, including the early 1990s recession, the dot-com bubble and bust, the early 2000s recession, the housing bubble and bust, and the ongoing Great Recession.
-Since the founding of the firm, assets under management have grown to over $1 billion (as of 12/31/13).

 Our primary investment goal has always been the preservation of capital, balanced against generating attractive rates of return over the long-term.
 We consider ourselves to be risk-averse investors, and we focus as much time and energy avoiding downside risk as we do generating positive returns for our investors.